valeryjacobs/IoTArchitecture/_posts/2016-12-06-BeijerAutomotiveHackfest.md

 The code of the application is very similar to the code used in the Azure Function as it does the same functionality.

+The class of data that is sent to the eventhub is the following:
+        public class SignalValue
+        {
+            public string Vin { get; set; }
+            public int SignalId { get; set; }
+            public DateTime Time { get; set; }
+            public string Location { get; set; }
+            public string Value { get; set; }
+        }

+That is a class EventHubAgent that check that status of the database of the BeijerCustomer and in case there is new data it will sent it to the eventhub.

+        public EventHubAgent(IDatabaseAccessFacade databaseAccessFacade, string eventhubName, string connectionString ) {
+            databaseAccessFacade.DatabaseActionOcurred += DatabaseAccessFacade_DatabaseActionOcurred;
+            mEventhubName = eventhubName;
+            mConnectionString = connectionString;
+        }

+The databaseAccessFacade is depending on the implemention of the database at the customer and can range from flatfile to sqlserver.

 The code that sent the message to the queue is the following.
-The method SendBatchToEventHub is same as the one in Azure Functions
+The method SendBatchToEventHub is same as the one in Azure Functions.
+If there is new data and the following event will be triggered:

-	static void Main(string[] args)
+        private void DatabaseAccessFacade_DatabaseActionOcurred(object sender, DatabaseActionEventArgs e)
         {

-		//Step 1: Config
+			//Step 1
-	    var eventHubName = "functions";
-	    var maxBatchSize = 200000; //Max Bytes of a message long totalCurrentSize = 0;
-	    var connectionString = ConfigurationManager.AppSettings["vetudaEventHubConnectionString"].ToString();
+            Console.WriteLine($"database action occurred.
+Sending {e.Values.Count} to eventHub");
+            Stopwatch s = new Stopwatch();
+            s.Start();
+            var values = e.Values.Select(v => new SignalValue { Vin = v.Vin, Location = v.Location, SignalId = v.SignalId, Time = v.Time, Value = v.Value }).ToList();
-	    var eventHubClient = EventHubClient.CreateFromConnectionString(connectionString, eventHubName);
+            var eventHubClient = EventHubClient.CreateFromConnectionString(mConnectionString, mEventhubName);

             var batch = new List<EventData>();
-		var lastExecution = DataTime.Now;
+            var maxBatchSize = 200000; //max size of eventhub batch

-		//Keep on running
-		while(true)
+			//Step 2: Create Batch
+            long totalCurrentSize = 0;
+            int i = 0;
+            foreach (var value in values)
             {
-			//Step 2: Get new car data since last send action var signalList = GetCarData(lastExecution);

-			//Step3: Sent data to EventHub
-			foreach(SignalValue obj in signalList.SignalValues)
-			{
+                i++;
-				var serializedIOTObject = JsonConvert.SerializeObject(obj);
+                var serializedSignalValue = JsonConvert.SerializeObject(value);
-				var x = new EventData(Encoding.UTF8.GetBytes(serializedIOTObject));
+                var x = new EventData(Encoding.UTF8.GetBytes(serializedSignalValue));
                 totalCurrentSize += x.SerializedSizeInBytes;
                 if (totalCurrentSize > maxBatchSize)
                 {
+                    Console.WriteLine($"Sending batch to eventHub. batch size: {i}");
                     SendBatchToEventHub(batch, eventHubClient);
                     totalCurrentSize = 0;
                     batch.Clear();
+                    i = 0;
                 }

                 batch.Add(x);
             }

+			//Step 3: Finalize
+            Console.WriteLine($"Sending batch to eventHub. batch size: {i}");
             SendBatchToEventHub(batch, eventHubClient);
-			lastExecution = DataTime.Now;
+            Console.WriteLine($"done sending batches, time spent sending: {s.ElapsedMilliseconds} milliseconds");
         }

+        public static void SendBatchToEventHub(List<EventData> batch, EventHubClient eventHubClient) {
+            eventHubClient.SendBatch(batch);
         }

-This solutuion will get the car data in Step 2.
-We now have a function that random create data, but in real life this would be a method that gets it from the data storage that is used at the Beijer Customer.
+This solutuion will get the car data via DatabaseActionEventArgs and created a values List in Step 1.
+In Step 2 the data is batched into a eventhub batch of max site 200kb and sent to the event hub in batches.

 Cost